antimof/UxPlay/README.txt

 in global.h and rebuild uxplay.

 Note that Uxplay declares itself to be an AppleTV3,2 with a sourceVersion 220.68; this can also be changed in global.h.
-It is crucial for UxPlay to declare this old value of sourceVersion, as this prompts the Apple client to use a less-encrypted "legacy" protocol needed by third-generation Apple TV's, which are 32-bit devices that cannot run modern tvOS; it is probably not necessary for UxPlay to claim to be such an old AppleTV model.
+It had been thought that it was necessary for UxPlay to claim to be an older 32 bit AppleTV model that cannot run modern 64bit tvOS, in order for the client to use a "legacy" protocol for pairing with the server (see the *"Notes on AirPlay protocol versions"* at the end of this README).
+However, UxPlay still works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1), so it is unclear what setting prompts the client to use the "legacy" protocol needed by UxPlay.

 ChangeLog
 =========